LuffyTheFox/diffusers/README.md

 Fork from ShivamShirao diffusers repo https://github.com/ShivamShrirao/diffusers optimized for Anything v3.0

+You can use almost any Stable Diffusion model from HuggingFace for training via this repository.

 This fork will use training and class images from your Google Drive.
 Quick and easy usage.
 You can upload files via Google Drive for Desktop.

 Everything is preconfigured for 36 (N) training pictures via following formula: